GDQuest/krita-batch-exporter/krita_batch_exporter/Manual.md

 ## Batch Export Layers

-GDquest Art Tools exports individual layers to image files based on metadata in the layer name.
+Batch Exporter exports individual layers to image files based on metadata in the layer name.
 The supported options are:

 - `[e=jpg,png]` - supported export image extensions